OpenFusionProject/ffbuildtool/README.md

 - Generate a full version manifest from a path containing compressed asset bundles
 - Validate compressed asset bundles given a manifest
 - Validate uncompressed asset bundles given a manifest
+- Extract compressed asset bundles
+- Download & validate all the compressed asset bundles given a manifest

+TODO:
+- Repair compressed asset bundles given a manifest
+- CLI so you can do all this without writing code

 ## Building